morsisko/Interactive-Pathfinder/README.md

 # Interactive-Pathfinder
 An interactive program in which you can follow A* or Dijkstra's algorithm step by step on a map grid.
+Bulit using C++ and SFML.

 # Usage
 Use `left mouse` button to put an obstacle on the map.